roseadi000/CS260-Startup/README.md

 - **React** - Uses React to add interactivity so users can switch among multiple characters or projects and interact with friends' projects
 - **Service** - Uses Services for storing and retrieving user character data, connecting with friends, and use https://randomuser.me/documentation for random name generation.
 - **DB/Login** - Uses databases to hold login information and character information
-- **WebSocket** - Uses WebSocket to allow friends to edits characters together
+- **WebSocket** - Uses WebSocket to allow friends to send friend requests

 ## 🚀 AWS deliverable